-In 2012 Professor Knauer created the Temple Law & Public Policy Program (LPP Program) based in Washington D.C. and Philadelphia.
-Designed as an integrated learning community, the LPP Program combines theory, practice, and professionalism.
+In 2012 Professor Knauer created the Temple Law & Public Policy Program (LPP Program) where students study the intersection of law, politics, and policy.
+The LPP Program is based in Washington, D.C. and Philadelphia.
+It combines theory, practice, and professionalism and allows students to gain experience with policy making on the federal, state, and local levels.
 Law & Public Policy Scholars begin the LPP Program in their first or second summer in Washington, D.C. where they secure an internship, take a course on institutional decision making, and participate in leadership training.
 The Scholars also write a policy paper related to their internship.
-When the Scholars return to Philadelphia in the Fall, they shift their focus from the federal to the municipal level.
-In Law & Public Policy II, they work collaboratively on policy projects identified by our liaison to Philadelphia City Council as among the most pressing issues facing the City.
-Scholars are also encouraged to present their papers at conferences and seek other outlets for their work, such as publications, blog posts, and op-ed pieces.
-Law & Public Policy Scholars have written quest blog posts for Forbes.com, op-ed pieces for regional newspapers, and presented their papers at national and international academic conferences.
+When the Scholars return to Philadelphia in the Fall, they shift their focus from the federal level to the municipal level.
+They work collaboratively on policy projects identified by the Program’s liaisons in City Hall as among the most pressing issues facing the City.
+In the Spring, Scholars are able to pursue opportunities to work on legislative initiatives at the state level in Pennsylvania or take a full semester in Washington, D.C.
+The Scholars are also encouraged to present their papers at conferences and seek other outlets for their work, such as publications, blog posts, and op-ed pieces.
+Law & Public Policy Scholars have written guest blog posts for Forbes.com, op-ed pieces for regional newspapers, and presented their papers at national and international academic conferences.
 In addition to traditional law reviews, they have published in The Atlantic, Tax Notes International, and City Journal.

 Research & Teaching Areas